robotframework/robotframework/doc/python/PythonTutorial.rst

 ------------

 * A dictionary is an unordered collection of key-value pairs.
-The same data structure is called hashmap in some other languages.
+The same data structure is often called hashmap.

   .. sourcecode:: pycon